disusered/blog/src/content/blog/phoenix-with-typescript.md

 cd ..
 ```

 We can leave all the values to their defaults except for the `target` option.
-We want to set the `target` to `es2017` to match the target used by ESBuild.
+We want to set the `target` to `es2017` to match the target used by esbuild.

 ```diff
 diff --git a/assets/tsconfig.json b/assets/tsconfig.json